SoftWherePear/Github-Profile-Banner/README.md

 # Github-Profile-Banner
 This is the source code for my welcome banner that I have embedded as an SVG on my profile.
 Enjoy :)

+Banner-light-mode-JS.html is a version of the animation that uses JS. but I learned that JS doesn't run if you embed SVG's as an image.
+Code there is a little messy because I stopped work on it 😬

 # Skills Demonstrated
 1. HTML Layout and Structuring
 2. Advanced CSS Animations